ncsl/network_neuroscience_epilepsy/README.md

 num_channels: total number of channels contained in the file.
 Provided by the length of `output/eeg/pt1sz2/pt1sz2_labels.csv`.

 included_channels: indexes of the channels to include in the heatmap in MATLAB vector notation.
 Use [EDFbrowser](www.teuniz.net/edfbrowser/) to verify which signals to include.
 Channels to filter out include DC, grounds, channels with missing labels, or channels with noise.
+"Amplitude -> Fit to Pane" and "Timescale -> 10s/page" are useful settings when viewing channels.

 NIH files are in EDF+D vs. EDF+C. Use "Tools->Convert EDF+D to EDF+C" in EDFbrowser to open the files.